katarinabraun/MSTP-training-environments/README.md

 **Figure 5**.
 Gender does not predict question-asking behavior in a weekly MSTP seminar during the 2018-2019 academic year.
 Questions posed to a female speaker are represented as light-grey circles; questions posed to a male speaker are represented as dark-grey squares.
 (A) Women and men were equally represented as question-askers (p=0.30).
 (B) The percentage of audience members who asked questions when the speaker was female is compared to the percentage who asked questions when the speaker was male.
 The likelihood of female and male speakers receiving questions from both female and male audience members did not differ significantly (p=0.65).

 ### Dependencies
-All required dependencies are imported into the Jupyter Notebook Files or R files as they run.
+All required dependencies are imported into the Jupyter Notebook Files or R scripts as they run.

 ### To run
 **Figures 1, 2, and 3**: Navigate to the `code` directory and launch Jupyter Notebook from the command line by typing `Jupyter Notebook`.
 Run each script in full or cell by cell.